'Good chance' South Korean President will be invited to North Korea

 South Korean President Moon is seeking to continue a meaningful dialogue with North Korea, but he's also under pressure from the United States to disengage from Pyongyang after the Olympics and join Washington in a campaign of "maximum pressure."

-Sources say an invitation for Moon to visit North Korea may be a continuation of Pyongyang's efforts to drive a wedge between Seoul and Washington.
+Sources said an invitation for Moon to visit North Korea may be a continuation of Pyongyang's efforts to drive a wedge between Seoul and Washington.

 While North Korea has stated it has no intention of meeting with the United States at the Olympics, Kim Yo Jong is expected to use her visit to South Korea to attempt to thaw relations with China, which has been stepping up enforcement of unprecedented sanctions against North Korea, resulting in billions of dollars in trade losses for both countries.